 Health & safety has always been our top priority.
-Which is why we’ve spent the past year quietly expanding and improving our internal policies and practices.
-To our valued guests we make one clear promise: we will do everything within reasonable ability to run our tours at the highest standards of health & safety, protecting not just yourself, but also our staff and the communities we visit.
+To our valued guests, we make one clear promise: we will do everything within our reasonable ability to run our tours at the highest standards of health & safety, protecting not just your, but also our staff and the communities we visit.

 About our practices and policies